<last updated 20 January 2022>

-Yes, only the child who has been told to self-isolate following NHS guidelines must isolate and not go to school.
+Yes, only the child who is self-isolating must isolate and not go to school.
 All other children can go to school unless they have symptoms or a positive test.

 If at any point your child needs to stay at home, it is essential that they continue with their learning.
 Your child’s school will give you learning resources or access to online lessons.
 These will be confirmed by your school.

 SYMPTOMS AND TESTING

 If your child has one or more of the following symptoms:

 - A high temperature – this means they feel hot to touch on their chest or back